A Step Forward for Advance Directives

-Cindy Edge, RN, BSN, Mary Greeley Medical Center HOMEWARD Hospice manager, says the new form was created to simplify communications between patients and their families and various medical providers about a medically fragile, chronically or terminally ill patient's treatment preferences.
+Eileen Mullan, Director of Mary Greeley Medical Center Hospice and Home Health Services, says the form was created to simplify communications between patients and their families and various medical providers about a medically fragile, chronically or terminally ill patient's treatment preferences.

 "It's intended to provide a smooth transition from one medical setting to another and remove the additional burden of having to re-establish those directives every time the patient receives care in a different location.
 IPOST travels with the patient as part of their medical records.
 IPOST makes clear to everyone involved that this is what the patient wants."

 IPOST is meant to enhance advance directive planning.
 Advance directive planning should include a durable power of medical attorney, a person chosen by the patient to make those decisions in their stead.

 While those who are chronically or terminally ill or elderly are strongly advised to have advance care directives in place, says Mullan, anyone over the age of 18 should consider it.

 "We know that life isn’t predictable, and things can change even for young healthy adults in an instant.
 People should think about it as part of their estate planning process."

 Mullan offers these guidelines when thinking about end-of-life care decisions.

 - Communicate often and thoroughly.
 "Talk to your family members about what you would want should you be unable to make medical care decisions for yourself.
 High profile news stories like the Terri Schiavo case provide a good platform for discussing how to avoid painful family decisions later on.
 Talk to your physician about the medical aspects of your wishes."